 The new health care campus will include an 82,000 square-foot, two story building, of which the freestanding medical facility (FMF) will occupy the entire first floor.
 The FMF will include a 22-bed emergency department, six private observation beds and a separate, three-bed unit for the assessment and treatment of patients needing behavioral health emergency care, intensive outpatient behavioral health services, infusion and cardiopulmonary rehabilitation.

 The second floor will be a medical pavilion offering outpatient services including diagnostic imaging, laboratory services, rehabilitation services (including the Balance Center), pediatrics and specialists, chronic disease management services, cardiovascular diagnostics, sleep study services, a community education center and a surgery center.
 An adjacent MRI will provide outpatient and emergency department imaging access.

 This plan for conversion of the existing Dorchester hospital to an FMF includes the consolidation of inpatient beds to the existing UM Shore Medical Center at Easton at the time that the FMF opens.
-Planned to open in summer 2021, the new campus will be called UM Shore Medical Center at Cambridge.
-The current hospital property is then proposed to be part of the redevelopment of Cambridge’s waterfront, through the efforts of Cambridge Waterfront Development, Inc., a City-County partnership.
+The current hospital property is then proposed to be part of the redevelopment of Cambridge’s waterfront, through the efforts of Cambridge Waterfront Development, Inc., a city-county partnership.